ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 ### MLST

-MLST software usually takes fasta or fastq files.
+MLST software usually takes FASTA or FASTQ files.
 At this point there are a million classic MLST software packages and for some additional information, please check out {% cite Page2017 %}.
 For whole genome MLST software tools, we could also not find any packages that natively read uBAM.
-Please see [my previous blog post](https://lskatz.github.io/posts/2023/04/09/wgMLST.html) for an in depth view into three of them.
+Please see [@lskatz's previous blog post](https://lskatz.github.io/posts/2023/04/09/wgMLST.html) for an in depth view into three of them.

 ### Sketches